A Brief Overview Of Call Tracking In Action

 In short, once a lead decides to call the uniquely displayed number on a chosen medium (i.e. an ad or a specific webpage):

 - All the gathered attributes tied with other pre-existing caller information such as caller ID, caller location, etc. are then packaged into the displayed number on their screen;

 - Then the information is forwarded to a call tracking platform such as Retreaver for easy organization, analysis and monitoring;

-- Finally, the attributes associated with a call are then used to logically route the caller to an appropriate department or sales representative.
+- Finally, the attributes associated with a call are then used to logically route the caller to the most appropriate department or sales representative.

-- Once the call ends, the number is wiped clean and "released" back into the number pool for reuse.
-Thus each number acts as a unique temporary identifier for a potential lead, gathering data and storing various properties throughout a sales journey.
+- Once the call ends, the number is wiped clean of any prior stored lead attributes and "released" back into the number pool for reuse.
+Thus each number acts as a unique identifier for a potential lead, which gathers data and temporarily stores various properties throughout a sales journey.